 If you want something more spectacular, Sphero also makes an amazing R2-D2 Droid.
 All of its toys are incredibly well made and masses of fun to play with.

 LittleBits Droid Inventor Kit

 Equally fun but also educational is the LittleBits Droid Inventor Kit, which encourages kids to learn how to create circuits and will lead them to create an app-controlled Droid of their very own.

 LittleBits also makes additional kits that'll let your kids invent much more and really get creative.
-You can see the whole range of kits here.
+Take a look at the whole range of kits.